dwhiffing/fury/content/nato/us/army/body.md

 the army and are often pushed into roles they were not designed for.
 In 1994 the following are in the inventory:

-  - Approximately 16,000 x A1, A2 or A3 variant standard troop carrier.
+  - Approximately 16,000 x A1, A2 or A3 variant; standard troop carrier.

-  - 1,600 x M113A4 Armored Medical Evacuation Vehicle (AMEV)
+  - 1,600 x M113A4 Armored Medical Evacuation Vehicle (AMEV).
+Ambulance when translated to English.

   - 1950 x M106 mortar carriers with 107mm (4.2in) mortars.